Iran’s neighbours brace for fallout as war threatens new refugee crisis

 Among Iran’s neighbours, only Turkiye, Iraq and Pakistan have extensive experience of hosting large refugee populations.

-Imtiaz Baloch, an independent researcher focusing on conflicts in Pakistan and Central Asia, said that if the crisis in Iran deepens, many Iranians could seek refuge in neighbouring states, particularly Iraq and Turkiye.
+Imtiaz Baloch, an independent researcher focusing on conflicts in Pakistan and Central Asia, said if the crisis in Iran deepens, many Iranians could seek refuge in neighbouring states, particularly Iraq and Turkiye.

 Analysts say no country faces greater political exposure than Turkiye.